douglaskastle/django-dynamic-formset/README.md

 ======================

-This is a fork of some code over on google code, https://code.google.com/p/django-dynamic-formset/
+This is a fork of some code over on google code, https://code.google.com/p/django-dynamic-formset/ Example now works with Django1.4 and jquery 1.9.0

 ============================================
 A jQuery plugin for managing Django formsets